NVIDIA/TensorRT-LLM/benchmarks/Suite.md

 trtllm-bench --model meta-llama/Llama-2-7b-hf build --max_seq_len 256 --quantization FP8
 ```

+> [!NOTE] `trtllm-bench build` reproduces benchmark engines for performance study.
+These engine
+configurations are not guaranteed to be optimal for all cases and should be viewed as reproducers
+for the benchmark data we provide on our [Performance Overview](../docs/source/performance/perf-overview.md).

 Looking a little closer, the `build` sub-command
 will perform a lookup and build an engine using those reference settings.
 The
 look up table directly corresponds to the performance table found in our